0xMimir/crypto-issues/README.md

 diesel migration run
 ```

-First seed the database with
+First seed the database with:
 ```sh
 cargo run --bin init
 ```

+This should take about 1-2 hours

 Then run api and cron with:
 ```sh